ARM-software/psa-api/doc/crypto/api/ops/ciphers.rst

     .. param:: psa_cipher_operation_t * operation
         Active cipher operation.
     .. param:: uint8_t * output
-        Buffer where the output is to be written.
+        Buffer where the last part of the output is to be written.
     .. param:: size_t output_size
         Size of the ``output`` buffer in bytes.
 This must be appropriate for the selected algorithm and key: